FedericoConcas/Website/content/home/experience.md

   description = """
   Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  * Planned an experiment and obtained data
+  * Performed periodic analysis and activities on samples
+  * Analysed the collected data and obtained figures
+  * Wrote a publication-quality science paper
   """

+  * Evaluated return-on-investment and profit-loss projections
+  * Compiled comprehensive lists describing product and service offerings
+  * Managed the complete redesign and launch of the company\'s website
+  * Created an official company page on Facebook, Twitter and Google+ to facilitate interaction with customers
+  * Managed the in-house advertising program (business cards, posters, ...)
 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Online marketing manager" company = "Studio dentistico Aledda" company_url = "www.studioaledda.com"
-  location = "California"
+  location = "Cagliari, Italy"
-  date_start = "2016-01-01"
+  date_start = "2014-03-01"
-  date_end = "2016-12-31"
+  date_end = "2017-07-01"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = ""
+  Description:

+  * Evaluated return-on-investment and profit-loss projections
+  * Compiled comprehensive lists describing product and service offerings
+  * Managed the complete redesign and launch of the company\'s website
+  * Created an official company page on Facebook, Twitter and Google+ to facilitate interaction with customers
+  * Managed the in-house advertising program (business cards, posters, ...)
 +++